ICTU/netbox_slm/README.rst

 instructions to clone the netbox-docker repo and set up the ``docker-compose.override.yml``.

-Next, follow these instructions (based on the generic `Netbox plugin instructions <https://github.com/netbox-community/netbox-docker/wiki/Configuration#custom-configuration-files>`__) to install the Netbox SLM plugin:
+Next, follow these instructions (based on the `Netbox docker variant instructions <https://github.com/netbox-community/netbox-docker/wiki/Configuration#custom-configuration-files>`__) to install the Netbox SLM plugin: